dpEmu/dpEmu/docs/manual.rst

     output = root_node.generate_error(data, {"p": probability})

 In the example the error generation tree has a ``TupleSeries`` as its root node, and it has two ``Array`` nodes as its children.
 Then on the line 18 we add a ``Missing`` filter to one of the children, which will transform some of the values in the 2-dimensional array ``y`` to NaN.
-The filter is given a parameter with value *"p"*, which means that the probability for transforming a number into NaN is going to be given in the parameter dictionary with a key *"p"*.
+The filter is given a parameter with value *"p"*, which means that the key for the probability for transforming a number into NaN is going to be *"p"* in the parameter dictionary.

-Finally we call the ``generate_error`` function of the root node with the parameter *'p'* being 0.3 after which the function then returns the errorified data.
+Finally we call the ``generate_error`` function of the root node with the parameter *'p'* being 0.3, after which the function then returns the errorified data.
 However this part is usually done by and AI runner system, which we are going to discuss next.

 AI runner system
 ^^^^^^^^^^^^^^^^

-The AI runner system, or simply Runner, is a system which is used for running multiple AI models simultaneously with distinct error parameters for the filters by using multithreading.
-After running all the models with all wanter parameter combinations the system returns a ``pandas.DataFrame`` which can later be used for visualizing the results.
+The AI runner system, or simply runner, is a system which is used for running multiple AI models simultaneously with distinct filter error parameters by using multithreading.
+After running all the models with all wanted parameter combinations the system returns a ``pandas.DataFrame`` object which can later be used for visualizing the results.

-The Runner needs to be given the following values when it is run: train data, test data, a preprocessor, an error generation tree, a list of error parameters, a list of AI models and their parameters and boolean about whether to use interactive mode.
+The runner needs to be given the following values when it is run: train data, test data, a preprocessor, an error generation tree, a list of error parameters, a list of AI models and their parameters and a boolean about whether to use interactive mode or not.

 Train data and test data
 """"""""""""""""""""""""